pleaseonthekeys/Redux_Mini_Sprint/README.md

 Actions are objects that must always have a `type` property and will often have a `payload` property containing data (these are just conventional names - action objects can comprise any key-value pairs, as long as other parts of the application – i.e. reducer function – are capable of handling them).
 Action _creators_ can be synchronous or asynchronous functions that package and deliver the data to the store.
 Our application will contain 2 synchronous action creators which will eventually result in 3 unique sets of data in our store.

-Start by filling in a type for the first provided `studentActionCreator`.
+Start by filling in a type for the first provided `addNewMessageActionCreator`.
 Types are always strings and the naming convention is to use `"ALL_CAPS_SEPARATED_BY_UNDERSCORES"` (this is a standard naming convention to indicate constant unique values).
 This `type` will be used by the reducer to decide how to update that part of state.

-Write a second action creator, `playListActionCreator`, which will return an object with an `artist` and `songTitle` property.
+Write a second action creator, `addUserActionCreator`, which will return an object with a `userName` property.

 <!-- _Question: Why do you think creating a default state is good practice?_ -->